makspll/bevy_mod_scripting/readme.md

 ### Defining an API

-To expose an API to your scripts, implement the APIProvider trait.
-To register this API with your script host use the `add_api_provider` of `App`.
-APIProviders are a little bit like plugins, since they can also have access to the bevy App via one of the methods provided, and
+To make an API accessible to your scripts, you need to implement the `APIProvider` trait.
+This can be registered with your script host using the `add_api_provider` method of `App`. `APIProviders` function similarly to plugins:

 ```rust
 use ::std::sync::Mutex;